Parents Forever is an educational program for families experiencing:

 - Identify internal and external resources and strategize how to leverage these resources to promote resilience for all involved.

-The Extension Center for Family Development developed Parents Forever as a research-informed program.
+The Extension Department of Family Health and Wellbeing developed Parents Forever as a research-informed program.
 Most programs taught to parents experiencing divorce or separation focus almost exclusively on minimizing the impact of the family transition on the children.
 As a result, these primarily address children’s needs and how parents can better meet those needs.
 Programs might also address issues like anger and conflict, but always from the angle of how these issues affect children.

 While it’s essential to help children cope with the effects of divorce or separation, parents need help facing challenges at this difficult time, too, and this is where Parents Forever stands apart from the competition: It focuses on the whole family — children and parents.